Rod Laporte

-Laporte became the New Democratic Party (NDP) MP for Moose Jaw—Lake Centre in the 1988 federal election, winning a riding that had been a Progressive Conservative (PC) stronghold for thirty years.
-It was a very narrow win, garnering only 408 votes more than PC Candidate Bill Gottselig.
+Laporte became the New Democratic Party (NDP) MP for Moose Jaw—Lake Centre in the 1988 Canadian federal election, winning a riding covering territory that had been a Progressive Conservative (PC) stronghold for thirty years.
+It was a very narrow win, as Laporte garnered only 408 votes more than PC candidate Bill Gottselig.
 In the 1993 election, he lost the seat to Reform Party candidate Allan Kerpan.
 His loss was even narrower that his initial win: only 310 votes separated him from the winner.

 During the 2002–2003 NDP leadership race, Laporte endorsed Bill Blaikie.
-Laporte now practises law for the Saskatchewan Legal Aid Commission in Meadow Lake, Saskatchewan He is also the President of Canadian Union of Public Employees Local 1949.
+After leaving politics, Laporte practised law for the Saskatchewan Legal Aid Commission in Meadow Lake, Saskatchewan.